aosabook/500lines/same-origin-policy/same-origin-policy.markdown

 Here is the order in which we will proceed with our model of the SOP.
-We will begin by building models of three key components that we need in order for us to talk about the SOP: the HTTP protocol, the browser, and client-side scripting.
+We will begin by building models of three key components that we need in order for us to talk about the SOP: HTTP, the browser, and client-side scripting.
 We will build on top of these basic models to define what it means for a web application to be _secure_, and then introduce the SOP as a mechanism that attempts to